-If you want to be guaranteed to harvest legal-sized Dungeness or Red rock crab around Whidbey Island: buy a boat.
-If that’s not an option, you should try crabbing from the dock at Cornet Bay.
-With boaters, fishermen and crabbers all sharing the same dock space, it can get a little crowded in the summer; however, in the winter, you may find yourself alone save for others’ crab pots.
-The summer crabbing season typically runs from the 4th of July through Labor Day weekend in September, while winter runs from the beginning of October through December.
-Summer crabbing is typically allowed from Thursdays through Mondays (no crabbing on Tuesdays or Wednesdays) but winter crabbing is allowed every day of the week.
+If you want to be almost guaranteed to harvest legal-sized Dungeness or Red rock crab around Whidbey Island: buy a boat.
+If not, try crabbing from the new in 2022 Cornet Bay dock.
+It can get a little crowded in the summer; however, in the winter, you may find yourself alone save for others’ crab pots.
+The summer crabbing season for Area 8-1 typically runs from the July 4th through Labor Day, winter from the beginning of October through December.
+Summer crabbing is typically allowed from Thursdays through Mondays (no crabbing on Tuesdays or Wednesdays) but in winter, you can crab every day of the week.

-Before you go, be sure to buy a shellfish harvesting license, a Discover Pass and review Recreational Crab Fishing rules at the Washington Department of Fishing and Wildlife site.
-You will also need: a crab trap, lead line (the water is shallow at Cornet Bay so you don’t need more than 30 feet), a red and white buoy marked as required by law (if you plan to leave the pot unattended), bait and either a bait holder or something to attach the bait to the pot, a crab gauge, hatchet (for killing what you catch), a bucket or cooler in which to place your crab and a burlap sack.
+Before you go, buy a shellfish harvesting license (cash or check only), a Discover Pass and review Recreational Crab Fishing rules at the Washington Department of Fishing and Wildlife site.
+You will also need: a crab trap, about 50 feet of lead line, a buoy marked and used as required by law, bait and either a bait holder or something to attach the bait to the pot, a crab gauge, hatchet (for killing what you catch), a bucket or cooler in which to place your crab and a burlap sack.
 Don Velasquez, WDFW Fish and Wildlife biologist, suggests that storing and transporting crab in seawater actually kills them.
 Instead, set crab in a bucket or cooler.
 Soak towels or burlap sacks in water and place them over the crab.
 Keep the container cool and the crab can survive for days this way.

-Locally, you can get all you need to go crabbing at a hardware store, except the bait, which you can get at any large grocery store.
+Locally, you can find bait at any large grocery store and everything else you need to go crabbing at a hardware store.
 Before you go, assemble your trap, attach the bait to the pot (either using string or by placing it in a bait holder and attaching that to the pot with a small bungee cord), label the buoy, and connect the buoy/line to the pot.
-I like to use chicken drumsticks for bait because they are easy to tie with cotton twine (starting with the small end) to the pot.
-People tend to use bait holders (which the crab can’t access, so the bait lasts) but I don’t mind the extra effort of tying it to the trap so that the crab can snack while they wait to be kept or released.
-NOTE: CRABS PREFER THEIR BAIT FRESH, THE FRESHER THE BETTER.
+I prefer chicken drumsticks as bait because it’s easy to tie the smaller end of them to the pot.
+Bait holders prevent crab from eating the bait, but I like to provide something for them to snack on while they wait to be kept or released.
+Trust me on this: crabs prefer fresh bait.

 Once you’ve dropped your pot (throw it out away from the dock as far as you can) and left enough line to accommodate the tide, tie the line to the low wooden rail.
-I typically leave my pot (with a required, marked buoy) for one hour to several with the midpoint corresponding to low tide as I’ve never experienced or heard of a pot being stolen from the dock.
+I typically leave my pot (with a required, marked buoy) for 20 minutes to several hours during a slack tide if possible (I’ve never experienced or heard of a pot being stolen from the dock).
 If you have a clamp-type, open type or snare-type trap, it’d be pointless not to stay and pull it in every twenty to thirty minutes, otherwise, the crab will eat your bait.

 The best day to crab at Cornet Bay is also the worst day: Opening Day.
 My understanding is that you may begin crabbing an hour before sunrise and end an hour after sunset.
-The most keepers I’ve ever caught on a single day at the dock is four Dungeness.
-Typically, I harvest an average of one legal-sized crab on any other day if I leave the pot out for two to six hours.
-In a typical summer season, I harvest a total of about one to two dozen Dungies.
+Typically, I harvest an average of one legal-sized crab on a typical day if I leave the pot out for two to six hours.

 The requirement that crabbers retain the shell in the field means that if you want to clean your crab before taking it home, you must keep the entire, intact shell.

-The WDFW explains how to determine whether or not you’ve trapped a soft-shelled crab and the reasoning behind the requirement, “A soft-shell crab will yield less than 20% of it’s weight in meat while a prime hard-shell crab will yield 25% of its weight in meat…More significant, however, is that the meat from a soft-shell crab is of very low quality compared to meat from a harder cousin.”
-A WDFW enforcement officer once told me that the most common infractions he tickets for are for those who’ve harvested undersized crab and/or exceeded the allowed limit.
+The WDFW explains how to determine whether or not you’ve trapped a soft-shelled crab and the reasoning behind the requirement, “A soft-shell crab will yield less than 20% of its weight in meat while a prime hard-shell crab will yield 25% of its weight in meat…More significant, however, is that the meat from a soft-shell crab is of very low quality compared to meat from a harder cousin.”
+A WDFW enforcement officer mentioned that the most common infractions he tickets for are undersized crab and/or exceeded the allowed limit.
 He tends to give those who harvest molts a warning and educate them on the law prohibiting it.
-Once you’ve seen a few soft shelled crab, the lighter than usual look is a dead giveaway.
+Once you’ve seen a few soft shelled crab, it’s obvious.
+Molting crab tend to be light in color.
 If the crab’s body or upper sections of its legs give in the least bit when you try to squeeze it, you may not harvest it.

-Although crabbing at Cornet Bay can be frustrating, more often than not, I come home empty handed, it’s always fun.
-Even if you don’t catch any keepers, you’ll likely trap at lot of crab.
-And dock crabbers tend to be really friendly, so if you have any questions, just ask someone.
+With the new gigantic dock, Crabbing at Cornet Bay will likely yield legal-size Dungeness and Red Rock crab.
+Even if you don’t catch any keepers, you’ll likely trap at lot of crab, and dock crabbers tend to be really friendly, so if you have any questions, just ask someone.